Digital Nomad Life in Varna, Bulgaria

 When we asked people what advice they would give someone preparing to move to Varna, they said:

 "Before retiring in Varna, expats should familiarize themselves with the local language, as English is not widely spoken.
 It is also important to research the cost of living in the city, as well as the availability of healthcare and other services.
 Additionally, expats should consider the climate and weather in Varna, as it can be quite cold in the winter months.
-Finally, expats should research the local culture and customs to ensure a smooth transition into their new home," remarked one foreigner who made the move to Varna.
+Finally, expats should research the local culture and customs to ensure a smooth transition into their new home," explained one person living in Varna, Bulgaria.

 Get Quote